csindle/ogn-hardware/README.md

-## Open Glider Network receiver station
+## Open Glider Network Receiver Station

-This project shows a concrete implementation of the ideas and goals on the Open Glider Network wiki page discussing how to build an [OGN receiver](http://wiki.glidernet.org/ogn-receiver-hardware-and-software#hardware).
+This project shows a concrete implementation of the ideas and goals on the (Open Glider Network)[https://www.glidernet.org/] wiki page discussing how to build an [OGN receiver](http://wiki.glidernet.org/ogn-receiver-hardware-and-software#hardware).

-Below is my current reference design which incorporates the learnings of more than 12 receiver-years worth of experience.
+Below is my current reference design which incorporates more than 12 receiver-years worth of experience.
-The receivers are located outdoors in the moderately harsh environment of the Western Cape, South Africa.
+The receivers are located outdoors, in the moderately harsh environment of the Western Cape, South Africa.

-### Hardware
+## Hardware

 The CAD file for the below diagrams are in their respective directories.

 All dimensions are in millimetres.

-#### Bill of Materials
+### Bill of Materials

 Item   | Description
 ---: | :---